Cassia crossbill: Vocalizations

 As mentioned previously, the red crossbill had 10 different call types and the Cassia crossbill was call type 9.
 The Cassia Crossbill fledgling initially imitates its parents' flight calls and eventually will modify its call to imitate their mate.
 Compared to the other call types, the Cassia crossbills songs will be more repetitive while using fewer syllables.
 The individual notes of the song are typically buzzier and will have multiple instances of silence in between call phrases.
 Their song consists of strained and sharp chip and kip calls.
 Occasionally when red crossbills forage, there will be overlap between different call types.
 It is believed that crossbills used the public information of different calls to forage.
 This eventually led to assortative flocking when crossbills would follow vocalizations that would provide them the easiest route to food.
 This can be another mechanism to how the Cassia crossbill diverged from the red crossbill.

 Reproduction

 The Cassia crossbill and the other red crossbill call types will strongly associate with their own call types.
 Between 2001 and 2006, less than 1% of Cassia crossbills paired with other call types.
 Compared to the red crossbill call types, which are opportunistic breeders throughout most of the year, the Cassia crossbill will consistently breed from March through July.
 They tend to build their cup-shaped nests in April, using twigs, grasses and needles.
 Courtship of the crossbills involves the male attracting the female by singing, flying and feeding them with pine seeds.
 Males will aggressively defend the female from other breeding males after copulation successfully occurs.
-Females will lay 2–6 eggs and they will incubate the egg for 12–16 days.
+Females will lay 2–6 eggs and they will incubate the eggs for 12–16 days.